100 Sights in Moscow, Russia (with Map and Images)

 Центральный музей древнерусской культуры и искусства им. Андрея РублеваLodo27 from Moscow, Russia / CC BY-SA 3.0

-The Central Museum of Old Russian Culture and Art of Andrei Rublev is a museum of Russian church art of the Middle Ages and Modern Times.
+The Central Museum of Ancient Russian Culture and Art of Andrei Rublev is a museum of Russian church art of the Middle Ages and Modern Times.
 It was founded in 1947 by scientists Pyotr Baranovsky, Igor Grabar, Nikolai Voronin and Pyotr Maksimov, on whose initiative the restoration of the Spaso-Andronikov Monastery began.
 The official opening of the museum took place on September 21, 1960 and was timed to coincide with the 600th anniversary of the birth of icon painter Andrei Rublev.
-The collection consists of more than thirteen thousand icons of the XII-XX centuries, frescoes, wooden sculptures, handwritten and early printed books, objects of copper art casting, sewing, tiles, as well as archaeological finds.
+The collection consists of more than thirteen thousand icons of the 12th-20th centuries, frescoes, wooden sculptures, manuscripts and early printed books, items of copper artistic casting, embroidery, tiles, as well as archaeological finds.

 Wikipedia: Центральный музей древнерусской культуры и искусства имени Андрея Рублёва (RU), Website